 Additionally, in the event that divestments of all of the assets were secured by the Manager (either in one transaction or multiple transactions) prior to 31 December 2020, an extra incentive fee equal to 1 per cent. of the Net Proceeds of the assets was payable (the "Extra Incentive Fee"), subject to the aggregate sale price of those assets exceeding 80 per cent. of the Carrying Values of the relevant assets in aggregate.
-The time period for securing the realisation of all assets in order for the Manager to qualify for the Extra Incentive Fee may be extended for a further six month period subject to the satisfaction of certain conditions.
-In no circumstances will the 2020 Realisation fee and Incentive Fee exceed in aggregate US\$5 million.
-The 2021 Realisation fee, active until 31 December 2021, (together with Incentive Fee (if any) during such period) shall not exceed in aggregate US\$3.8 million.
-Incentive fees payable for the year totalled US\$nil (2020: US\$nil).
+In no circumstances would the 2020 Realisation fee and Incentive Fee exceed in aggregate US\$5 million.
+The 2021 Realisation fee, active until 31 December 2021, (together with Incentive Fee (if any) during such period) would not exceed in aggregate US\$3.8 million.
+The Extra Incentive Fee is no longer applicable for 2022 under the new agreement.
+Incentive fees payable for the year totalled US\$nil (2021: US\$nil).